Zoophilia: Research perspectives

 Romantic zoophiles, zoophilic fantasizers, and regular zoophiles are the most common, while sadistic bestials and opportunistic zoophiles are the least common.

 Zoophilia may reflect childhood experimentation, sexual abuse or lack of other avenues of sexual expression.
-Exclusive desire for animals rather than humans is considered a rare paraphilia, and sufferers often have other paraphilias with which they present.
+Exclusive desire for animals rather than humans is considered a rare paraphilia, and they often have other paraphilias with which they present.
 Zoophiles will not usually seek help for their condition, and so do not come to the attention of psychiatrists for zoophilia itself.